cartant/rxjs-etc/README.md

 * [initial](./source/operators/initial.ts)

-    Apply the selector to the source observable, but select only the initial `count` notifications - don't select the subsequent notifications.
+    Apply the operator to the source observable, but select only the initial `count` notifications - don't select the subsequent notifications.

 * [pluck](./source/operators/pluck.ts)